Rich and velvety chocolate buttercream frosting with heaps of chocolate flavor. Ideal to spread on cakes or to pipe onto

 - It’s really simple to make this buttercream.
 Add softened butter (unsalted or lightly salted) to the bowl of your stand mixer.
 Start at slow speed and gradually increase the speed of your mixer.
 Let it go for around 3 minutes until your butter is looking quite pale in color.

 - Then add in powdered sugar, cocoa powder, vanilla extract, milk and some (optional) instant espresso powder.

 - Mix again, starting at slow speed and gradually increasing speed until you’re at full speed and let the mixer run for 5-6 minutes until the frosting is very fluffy.

-TOP TIPS: The key to a really good chocolate buttercream is to whip it until it’s really fluffy.
+TOP TIP: The key to a really good chocolate buttercream is to whip it until it’s really fluffy.
 The optional instant espresso powder deepens the chocolate flavor and is really divine.
 However, if you don’t like to mix your coffee and frostings, then you can leave it out.